Molyan3d/CsvBrawlerTool/README.md

 -Texts_patch.csv file

 ## Installation
-`Python3 CsvBrawlerMaker.py`
+`Python3 csvbrawltool.py`

 ## Instructiona
 3. Insert the name of the Text_Patch.csv file
 4. Specify the name that you want to assing to the TID
-5. Compile the rest with the remaining informations
+5. Compile the rest of the questions
+6. The script will automatically export the file for you